 On counterfeits, the trident is a consistent weak point.
 The prongs are often uneven in length or width, the barbs are missing or reduced to small bumps, and the shaft texture is absent.
 Some fakes show a trident that looks more like a fork than a weapon — the proportions are wrong, with prongs that are too thick relative to the shaft.

 Britannia's shield is another diagnostic area.
-The Union Flag design on the shield should show clean intersecting lines.
+The Union Flag design on the shield should show clean intersecting lines with the tincture line detail mentioned above.
 Fakes frequently blur the diagonal crosses of the flag into a vague X pattern without the distinct overlapping structure of the genuine Union Flag design.

 Specifications